All event attendees have to register. This can be done in advance on our website or on-site before the event.

 Yes, please call at 202.783.2062 to inquire about setting up an appointment for Confession.

-We usually have gluten free hosts on site, but we must be notified prior to Mass if someone requires it.
+We keep very low-gluten hosts on site, but we must be notified prior to Mass if someone requires it.

 Yes, We have sold our books at St. Jerome Academy’s book fair for 2 years, and have that operation streamlined to carry over easily toward any other K-8 institution.